 Including this man.
 I watched a documentary over the holidays, telling Pete Burns story.
-He was much loved and much maligned where considering his plastic-surgery history, he had quite a mouth on him.
-That was a not so subtle reference to all the work he had to repair his botched-up lip work.
+He was much loved and much maligned where considering his history in having plastic-surgery that went wrong especially the lip work.

-His music career wasn’t forced, he wasn’t pursuing fame, he loved music.
-But from the outset he wanted to have some work done on his nose, and that surgery went horribly wrong.
-He wore the eye-patch (back in the 1980’s) to cover up the botched job, it got corrected and somehow found him moving on into having more work.
+His music career wasn’t forced, he didn’t pursue fame for the sake of it, he loved music.
+But from quite early on in his fame-game he had work done on his nose, and that went horribly wrong.
+He wore the eye-patch (back in the 1980’s) to cover up the botched surgery, it got corrected and he moved on to having more work done.

 He fell prey to a surgeon who carried out some faulty work on his lips that would take hundreds of procedures to correct over time, due to a substitute solution that seemingly poisoned his system.

 Pete Burns like many performers was an introvert and he found the demands of being under the public glare unbearable at times.
 He didn’t want to be called onto shows where his PR expected him to fit into an out-of-character mould.
 Who would blame him!